-Founded in 1982 as a non-profit society and charitable organization, the institute has been accredited by the Private Career Training Institutions Agency of British Columbia (PCTIA) since 1998.
+Founded in 1982 as a non-profit society and charitable organization, the institute has been accredited by the Private Training Institutions Branch (PTIB), formerly the Private Career Training Institutions Agency of British Columbia (PCTIA) – since 1998.

 VATI is committed to providing an educational experience that cultivates student creativity, self-awareness, and therapeutic competence.
 We aim to train art therapists who are active members of the art therapy community, and good ambassadors to the larger community.

 Secondarily, the Institute provides art therapy as a service to the community-at-large via student practicum placements.
 Students are placed at agencies, schools, and hospitals throughout the Lower Mainland.
-Our practicum students gather their required practicum hours while offering this valuable service to the community.
+Our clinical placement students gather their required hours while offering this valuable service to the community.

 Our training programs follow the guidelines for training established by the Canadian and British Columbia art therapy associations.